Forside DH-Debate

 5. Thyra Danebod

-On the small Jelling runestone we can read: "kurmr kunukr karthi kubl thusi aft thurui kunu sina tanmarkar but", which in English says: "Gorm king made this monument after Thyra his wife Denmark's bod".
+On the small Jelling runestone we can read: "kurmr kunukr karthi kubl thusi aft thurui kunu sina tanmarkar but", which in English says: "Gorm king made this monument after Thyra his wife Denmark's bod"..

 It was originally the historian Erik Arup, who first translated Thyra's epithet "tanmarkar but" into the "adornment of Denmark".
-It was certainly inspired by Sven Aggesen, who called her Decus Datie (Denmark's ornamental) or Regni Decus (kingdom's ornamental).
+It was certainly inspired by Sven Aggesen, who called her "Decus Datie" (Denmark's ornamental) or "Regni Decus" (kingdom's ornamental).
 But later detailed studies of Scandinavian dialects have failed to demonstrate that "but" or "bod" should mean ornamental.
 By all accounts "bod" means refurbishment, replacement, improvement or recovery.
 This meaning can still be found in the term "bøde garn" (prepare/repair fishing nets).

 There was a tradition that royal sons chose their wives from other peoples and nations.
 Harald Bluetooth and Sveyn Forkbeard married Slavic princesses, Canute married Emma of Normandy.
-When Thyra got the epithet "tanmarkar but" it was probably because she came from that Denemearce, which according to Alfred's geography consisted of most Danish islands and Skåne with Sjælland as the center.
+When Thyra got the epithet "tanmarkar but" it was probably because she came from that Denemearce, which according to Alfred's geography consisted of most Danish islands and Scania with Sjælland as the center.
 "Denmark's bod" may have meant the improvement from Denmark.

 Thyra Danebod in charge of the construction of the defence dyke Dannevirke.
 Painting by Rasmus Christiansen from 1863.

 Gorm they do not think much of.
 In Jomsvikinge Saga he is called Gorm the Heimski, which means a person, who does not know the big world.
 At Sven Aggesen he is called Gorm Løghæ, which describes a limp and weak ruler, who lives a dissolute life.
 Historiæ Norwegiæ calls him Gormo Stultissimus.
-Saxo credits him with some initiative since he here is described as a grim Christian pursuer, who levels the churches to the ground.
+Saxo credits him with some initiative, since he here is described as a grim Christian pursuer, who levels the churches to the ground.

 Thyra, by contrast, is pictured as intelligent and determined.
 In Jomsvikinge Saga is told that Gorm is courting for Klak-Harald's daughter Thyra: "Over Holseteland ruled at that time an earl, named Harald, who was called by the nickname Klak-Harald; he was a wise man.
 He had a daughter named Tyra, who in intelligence surpassed all other women, and interpreted dreams better than anyone else; she was also very beautiful.
 In cases about government of his land the earl put his whole trust on his daughter, and let her advise in all subjects together with him, and he loved her very much."
-It is reported that she "was the wisest woman and interpreted dreams better than men."
-Therefore she was allowed even to answer the suitor herself", because", the father said, "She's much smarter than I -"
+It is reported that she "was the wisest woman and interpreted dreams better than men.
+Therefore she was allowed even to answer the suitor herself, because", the father said, "She's much smarter than I -"

 Thyra Danebod tells Gorm about the death of their son Knud.
 Saxo reports that the aging Gorm had sworn to kill the one, who told him about Knuds death.
 Thyra took resort to cunning.
 She gave Gorm miserable clothes and other things showing grief as they did back then.
 So Gorm said: "Do you report to me the death of Knud?", and Thyra replied: "You said that, not me".
 Painting by August Carl Vilhelm Thomsen (1813-86).
 Uploaded by dllu to Wikipedia.